Charmed Particles: January 2009 Archives

 I've been a user and fan of social media for a long time (a really long time...thing AOL, the Well).
 But it's only in the last few that I 'converted' to the belief that they are central, not add-ons, to creating successful organizations in the 21st century.
 And so to explain that, I need to make some conceptual points.

-And I'm taking your time to do it because I think it's critically important that people become convinced that this isn't just a fad - that making 'encouraging conversation' the first principle for leaders and managers is going to separate the winners from the losers.
+And I’m taking your time to do it because I think it’s critically important that people become convinced that this isn’t just a fad –

 Conversation